 Stock Repurchase Program - In December 2008, the Board of Directors approved a stock repurchase program authorizing the repurchase of up to \$4 million of its common stock.
 Under the program, shares may be repurchased from time to time in open market transactions at prevailing market prices or in privately negotiated purchases.
 The timing and actual number of shares purchased will depend on a variety of factors, such as price, corporate and regulatory requirements, alternative investment opportunities, and other market and economic conditions.
 The program may be commenced, suspended or terminated at any time, or from time-to-time at management's discretion without prior notice.
-During the three months ended March 31, 2009, the Company repurchased 144,000 shares for \$0.4 million in cash at an average cost of \$3.09 per share.
-The repurchased shares were retired immediately after the repurchases were complete.
+During the nine months ended June 30, 2009, the Company repurchased 144,000 shares for \$0.4 million in cash at an average cost of \$3.09 per share.
+During the three months ended June 30, 2009 there were no repurchased shares were retired immediately after the repurchases were complete.
 Retirement of the repurchased shares is recorded as a reduction of common stock and additional paid-in-capital.